salahbdg/VV-ESIR-TP3/exercises/balanced-strings.md

 - assertFalse(isBalanced("{]")); tests the mix of closing brackets.
 - assertFalse(isBalanced("([)]")); tests nested wrong order to cover more complex combinations of conditions.

+Now we can be sure that the Basic choice coverage is satisfied by adding those assertions to our test class.

+4 -